near/docs/docs/validator/economics.md

 ### Stake your NEAR tokens

-Use [NEAR Shell](../development/near-clitool.md) to append your staking transaction to the current `proposals`.
-At the end of the `epoch`, if your proposal is sufficient, your node will become a validator - and will begin to generate rewards after one more epoch.
+Use [NEAR Shell](../development/near-clitool.md) to generate your staking transaction and issue your `proposal` to become validator.
+At the end of the `epoch`, if your proposal is large enough, your node will become a validator - and will begin to generate rewards after one more epoch.
 If needed, you can increase anytime your `proposal` by signing a larger staking transaction using the same *stakingKey*.

-### Stake delegated NEAR tokens
+### Stake third-party NEAR tokens via delegation

-NEAR leverages *smart contracts* for validators that offer delegation.
-Therefore, every validator may implement its staking contract, or use one made available from the community.
+NEAR leverages *smart contracts* to enable the staking of third-party tokens through delegation.
+Therefore, every validator may implement its staking contract, or use one made available by the community.
 This option is still work in progress, so please follow the [NEP on GitHub](https://github.com/nearprotocol/NEPs/blob/staking-contract/text/0000-staking-contract.md) for the specifications, and add your comments in the 'Riskless Delegation' discussion on [NEAR's Commonwealth](https://commonwealth.im/near/proposal/discussion/357-riskless-delegation-aka-tezos-delegation).

 <blockquote class="warning">